patrickcfwhite/project-3/README.md

 <h4>Item Controller</h4>

-To be able to access all of our collections easily, and keep the code DRY, we implemented our functions to be able to find on of collections through this method:
+To be able to access all of our collections easily, and keep the code DRY, we implemented our functions to be able to find any of the collections through this method:

 ```js
 const category = req.params.category[0].toUpperCase() + req.params.category.slice(1)